 - The Climate Smart Committee promotes and supports climate action, mitigation and adaptation in the community.
 The Committee is designed to act as an advisory board or steering committee that advises and collaborates with the local government to accomplish plans, programs, and activities that are part of the Climate Smart Communities certification program.
 The Committee consists of community members and municipal representatives, and public meetings are held on fourth Mondays monthly at 7:00 PM.
 Contact Fawn Tantillo at ftan[at]co.ulster.ny[dot]us to obtain meeting location and/or login information.

 - The Municipal Task Force was created as an ad hoc subcommitee by the Climate Smart Committee on November 23, 2020 via Motion No. 2, to be "chaired by the Coordinator of the Department of Environment or designee for the purpose of discussion and implementation of the Climate Smart Communities program within Ulster County".
 The Task Force will focus on supporting both the County and local municipalities in completing CSC Program actions specifically, and in accessing available resources through facilitated trainings; presentations; and other local and regional collaborations.
 Contact Ulster County Department of the Environment at environment[at]co.ulster.ny[dot]us for more information.
 Additionally, the Task Force Facebook page posts information on relevant local municipal events and funding opportunties.

 Local CSC Program participation

 Many local municipalities are also capturing the benefits of participating in the CSC Program, and the Climate Smart Committee and Municipal Task Force serve as a resource for Ulster County communities.
 Local CSC Task Force webpages and/or CSC Certification Reports of participating communities are linked below, where relevant.
-Additionally, the County Environmental Management Council Municipal Environmental Committees webpage provides links to other local environmental committees.
+Additionally, the County Environmental Management Council Municipal Environmental Committees webpage provides links to local environmental committees.
 If you are interested in supporting the Climate Smart Communties Program in your community you can connect with your local committees or municipal officials via the links below, or email environment[at]co.ulster.ny[dot]us for more information.